deepdrive/deepdrive/README.md

+# DeepDrive Agents
+Run a self-driving AI from your machine in minutes

-## Simulator Requirements
+## Simulator requirements
 - Python 3.5+
-- 15GB disk space
+- 3GB disk space
 - 8GB RAM

-## Baseline Agent Prerequisites (optional)
+## Baseline agent requirements
-- CUDA capable GPU (tested and developed on 970, 1070, and 1060)
+- CUDA capable GPU (tested and developed on 970, 1070, and 1060's)
 - Tensorflow 1.1+

 ## Install